pogo-vcs/pogo/docs/codestyle.md

 gRPC is used for comunicatin between server and Clint.
 Both server and client are in the same binary but will most likely run on different machines.

+The `env` package is used for working with env variables on the server.
+It ensures that it's values are valid.
+Never do any checks!
+Always assume that the values in the `env` package are correct and usable!
+Only use this package on the server, never on the client.

 ### Auth

 Make sure the same encoding functions are used whenever a personal access token is encoded or decoded.